Mass23/CryoBiome/README.md

 - Below are the individual folders, scripts and `Snakemake` files required to accomplish all the analyses in the manuscript
 ### Folders
 - `0_preprocessing`: All scripts required for preprocessing both amplicon and metagenomic (metag) data
-- `envs`: conda environments required for all analyses
+- `envs`: conda environments required for all analyses using `Snakemake`
-- `scripts`: custom and exisiting scripts for individual steps and certain preprocessing steps
+- `scripts`: custom and exisiting scripts for individual steps and certain preprocessing steps including utility and accessory scripts for downstream analyses

 ### Steps
 #### Amplicon analyses